To prevent poor food safety from disrupting the efficiency of your daily operations, constant and proper monitoring must be applied.

 As a food business owner or food safety manager, we know that your best interest is concerning public safety and providing a satisfactory eating experience to consumers.
 To achieve this, your operations must be free from any contamination, whether it be from cross contamination or other sources.
 To ensure your continuous compliance with food safety laws and regulations with very little effort, switch to our digital Food Safety Management System.

 - Get a real-time overview of your food safety operations using our dashboard.
 This feature logs and translates all accomplished and missed food safety operations into a real-time comprehensive report.
 It can also help you identify areas that need more attention.

 - In case of reports of cross contamination, our system features an efficient traceability system.
 This allows you to track down the routes and destinations of different batches of food to control food safety concerns.

-- Save up on space as you switch to an all-digital system where your operations will become paperless and you will only use digital forms.
+- Save up on space as you switch to an all-digital system where your operations will become paperless, and you will only use digital forms.
 A switch to our digital platform is a step closer to sustainability as you leave all paper monitoring forms behind.
 Store all information within a central cloud where you can easily organize for filing and access them in cases such as requests from food auditors.

-In addition to our digital FSMS, we also offer at FoodDocs a built-in HACCP plan builder.
+In addition to our digital FSMS, we also offer at FoodDocs a built-in customizable HACCP plan template builder.
 Similar to our digital FSMS, this software creates a food safety plan that is tailored to your food business within an average of 1 hour.
 This plan provides you with a comprehensive identification and analysis of food safety hazards in your operations that can potentially cause cross contamination.

 Achieve and maintain compliance with us at FoodDocs.
 What is even greater about our system is that you will only need an average of 15 minutes to switch to a completely digital FSMS.
 In case you are not that familiar with the digital platform, our team offers efficient customer support and is available upon your request.